gursimar-tech/inductionprogram/README.md

 There was an Session by Causmic Club and Launch of Induction Activities
 ## 3:00 to 4:00
-our Seniors tell us about github and how to create your account and everything about github they also tells us about markdown viewer where we can see how we can type in github
+our Seniors tell us about github and how to create your account and everything about github they  also tells us about markdown viewer where we can see how we can type code in github